stuible/VCH-SIM-Frontend/README.md

-# nuxt
+# VCH SIMULATION

-> Nuxt frontend for VCH's SIM Site
+A frontend for VCH's Simulation Educational Site written in Nuxt.js

 ## Build Setup